junosan/minidock/README.md

   - input language as a flag
   - audio output device name (first letter) and volume (- mute, 0~9, | full)
   - internet connection (nc - no connection, country - if on VPN)
-  - currently open apps (dot on focused app)
+  - currently open apps (decreasing order in recency of focus)

 # How to use